About Us & The Industry

 The FDA gives assurance of testing and checks for any migration of potential plastic.
 The tests conducted establish that there is a minimal amount of transfer between a plastic package and the food it contains.
 Any transfer does not pose a risk to human health.

-How many chemicals are in your spring water?
+How many minerals are in your spring water?

 Our spring water contains no potentially harmful chemicals, such as chlorines or bromines.
 The chemical composition of water is H2O.
 When water has total dissolved solids (TDS) greater than 0, it means that there are other elements or minerals in the water.
 Distilled water has a TDS of 0.
 The TDS of Kandiyohi Purified Water is 22–27.
 The TDS of our spring water varies by the spring source.
 The TDS of Chippewa Spring Water is 87–95.
 Chippewa is considered one of the purest spring waters available and, according to consumers, has a “crisp” and “clean” taste.